Enjoying our puzzle hints?

 Why is “SPIFF” in the Green group?

-to make something look more attractive, often in a superficial way
+to make something look more attractive, often in a showy or superficial way

 Blue group — PRONOUN HOMOPHONES

-a French pronoun meaning 'yes', also a homophone for the English pronoun 'we'
+a type of tree, also a homophone for the pronoun 'you'

 Word definitions